Saltern is a boutique research & design studio, shaping technology to make human sense.

 Some of the things we do

-Specialized study recruitment
+Specialized UX study recruitment

 "How do we reach activists in low-connectivity environments?"